MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/setting-up-your-phone-system.md

 - Get new numbers that aren't available in the Teams admin center.
 - Port or transfer your existing numbers from your current service provider or phone carrier to Office 365.

-You must use the **Add new user numbers** page to see, search, acquire, and reserve those numbers.
+You must use the **Add numbers** page to see, search, acquire, and reserve those numbers.
 You can search by Country/Region, State, and City, and then enter the number of phone numbers you will need for your users.

 ### Get new user phone numbers using the Teams admin center